thezw27/Robotics_Middleware_Trial_Python_Turtle/ROS2/Trial_instruction.md

 ### Workspace
 For each ROS2 project, there's a dedicated workspace.
 Unlike in ROS1 we use `catkin`, in ROS2 we use `colcon` to build our workspace.
 The workspace here is `~/Robotics_Middleware_Trial_Python_Turtle/ROS2/dev_ws` which is already created.

+All your packages should be put in the folder `PATH_TO_WORKSPACE/src`

 ### Package
 Like ROS1 (and unlike RobotRaconteur), ROS2 requires the workspace to build content.
 All package should be in `workspace/src` folder.
 In this repository there's already a webcam package (`~/Robotics_Middleware_Trial_Python_Turtle/ROS2/dev_ws/src/webcam`), so you'll need to [create another package](https://docs.ros.org/en/foxy/Tutorials/Creating-Your-First-ROS2-Package.html) for python turtle.